dlmiles/ttihp0p2-muldiv8/docs/info.md

 The result output is also multiplexed and has an immediate and registered mode.
-The immediate mode provides a direct visibility of the MUL/DIV combintational output and should allos timing between input and outputs to be observed.  (you need to account for address multiplex of high-low 8bit sides of result).
+The immediate mode provides a direct visibility of the MUL/DIV combintational output and should allow timing between input and outputs to be observed.  (you need to account for address multiplex of high-low 8bit sides of result).
 The registered mode capture the result in full at the time of the last ADDR and a CLK posedge.
 This allows you to change